 Fourth Step: Avoid Debt Trap

 As you have just started earning, you are probably the most vulnerable regarding debt traps.
 With limited and new-found responsibilities, you might find it hard to curb your spending urges.
 However, it is the right time to understand the differences between needs, wants and greed, and take the right step accordingly.
 Stay away from debt, including credit cards, personal loans, etc., as much as possible.
 After all, it is not free money, and you would have to repay it in the future.
 So, act diligently.

-To sum up, it is imperative to make judicious use of the money you earn, right from your first job, to make a financially secure future.
+To sum up, it is imperative to make judicious use of the, right from your first job, to make a financially secure future.